chembience/chembience/README.rst

 a different set of the available Chembience container components can be easily configured and put together by means of the docker-compose configuration file.

-If the Chembience *Proxy* is being used, it acts as a reverse proxy which allows for spinning up additional *App* containers, or updating and removing existing ones while avoiding interference with web traffic to other running Chembience containers and services.
-The *Proxy* works in a way that it automatically discovers any existing or newly starting *App* container inside the *Chembience Sphere* virtual network and looks up their (sub) domain specification.
+Another component of Chembience is the Chembience *Proxy* which is a fork of the `jwilder/nginx-proxy project<https://github.com/jwilder/nginx-proxy>`_.
+The *Proxy* acts as a reverse proxy in front of all *App* containers and allows for spinning up additional container instance, or updating and removing existing ones while avoiding interference with web traffic to other running Chembience containers and services.
+The *Proxy* works in a way that it automatically discoversany existing or newly starting *App* container inside the *Chembience Sphere* virtual network and looks up their (sub) domain specification.
 It then makes the *App* containers accessible to the outside of the *Chembience Sphere* network under their specified domain names which might include any Web-accessible domain or are restricted to sub domains at localhost for locally running Web applications.
+The Chembience *Proxy*

 Any of the *Chembience App* containers can be easily added, cloned, removed or reconfigured.
-After initialization of the Chembience base system (see `Quick Start: Base Installation`_ below), any of the *App* directories initially created during first start-up can be moved, renamed, or copied to create multiple, independent and specialized application containers, which can be tracked separately as software projects on their own in separate VCS repositories.
+After initialization of the Chembience base system (see `Quick Start: Base Installation`_ below), any of the *App* directories initially created as a prototype instance during first start-up can be moved, renamed, or copied to create multiple, independent and specialized application containers, which can be tracked separately as software projects on their own in separate VCS repositories.
 If further infrastructure containers are needed for a project (e.g. Solr, elasticsearch, or additional Postgres container instances), they can be easily integrated, too.

 Current release version of the most important packages are:

+* RDKit 2018.03.4
 * Python 3.6.5
-* Django 2.0 + Django Rest Framework 3.8.2
+* Django 2.1 + Django Rest Framework 3.8.2
-* RDKit 2018.03.2
 * Jupyter 5.5.0
-* Postgres 10.4
+* Postgres 10.5
+* Nginx 1.14 (Reverse Proxy)

 History
 -------

-The development of Chembience originally started as a component for the `InChI-Resolver <http://www.inchi-resolver.org/>`_ project (the alpha version of the InChI resolver is currently in the process of being migrated from a predecessor version of Chembience to the current version provided here).
+The development of Chembience originally started as a component for the `InChI-Resolver <https://www.inchi-resolver.org/>`_ project (the alpha version of the InChI resolver is currently in the process of being migrated from a predecessor version of Chembience to the current version provided here).

 Releases
 --------

+- 0.2.3 (August 2018), update to RDKit 2018.03.4, Postgres 10.5, Django 2.1 and Nginx 1.14, further project clean-up
 - 0.2.2 (July 2018), CircleCi builds, automated UID and GID configuration, clean up & bug fixes
 - 0.2.1 (June 2018), update to RDKit 2018.03.2, switch to Postgres 10.4
 - 0.2.0 (May 2018), switch to RDKit 2018.03, addition of Jupyter *App* container, project clean-up